 Describes what a company needs to know to take advantage of e-commerce in the local market and covers prominent B2B websites.

-E-commerce companies receive many of the same incentives as other companies as provided in the Investment Code.
-The Telecommunication Regulatory Authority of Côte d’Ivoire (ARTCI) regulates the sector and reports to the Ministry of Digital Economy, Telecommunications, and Innovation.
-A license is required to engage in e-commerce and the firm must be registered with the government’s Investment Promotion Center.
+The country adopted a law for the sector in 2013, aligned with related regional and international laws.
+The law includes customer privacy protection and penalties for cybercrimes.
+It does not have any restrictions on foreign investment.
+Ecommerce companies receive the same incentives as other companies, as provided in the Investment Code.
+The Telecommunication Regulatory Authority of Côte d’Ivoire (ARTCI) regulates the sector and reports to the Ministry of Communication and Digital Economy.
+A license is required to engage in eCommerce, and the firm must be registered with the government’s Investment Promotion Center.